geoserver/geoserver/doc/en/user/source/styling/sld-tipstricks/transformation-func.rst

 Example
 ^^^^^^^

-Interpolating over color ranges allows concisely specifying continuously-varying colors for chloropleth (thematic) maps.
+Interpolating over color ranges allows concise definition of continuously-varying colors for chloropleth (thematic) maps.
-As an example, consider a chloropleth map of the US states dataset using the fill color to indicate the population of the states.
+As an example, consider a map of the US states dataset using the fill color to indicate the population of the states.
-The dataset has an attribute ``PERSONS`` which contains the population of each state.
+The dataset has an attribute ``PERSONS`` containing the population of each state.
 The population values lie in the range 0 to around 30,000,000.
-(The range used for interpolation is 0 - 23,000,000, to create a better spread of values through the range.)
-The population values are interpolated across a curve mapping population count into colors.
-In this case three number/color pairs are used to define the mapping curve, int order to reveal the population difference in low-population states as well as accomodate the states with very large populations.
+The interpolation curve is defined by three control points which assign colors to the population levels 0, 9,000,000 and 23,000,000.
+The colors for population values are computed by piecewise linear interpolation along this curve.
+For example, a state with a population of
+16,000,000 is displayed with a color midway between the ones for the middle and upper control points.
+States with populations greater than 23,000,000 are displayed with the last color.

-Because the interpolation is being performed over color values, the method parameter is supplied, with a value of ```color``.
+Because the interpolation is being performed over color values, the method parameter is supplied, with a value of ``color``.
-No interpolation mode is supplied, so the default linear interpolation is used.
+Since the default linear interpolation is used, no interpolation mode is supplied,

 The symbolizer for this style is: